MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 This parameter MAY also be sent in Alt-Svc HTTP response headers and HTTP/2 ALTSVC frames.

+The Alt-Svc specification states that "the client MAY fall back to using the origin" in case of connection failure {{!AltSvc}}.
+This behavior is not suitable for ESNI, because fallback would negate the privacy benefits of ESNI.

+Accordingly, any connection attempt that uses ESNI MUST NOT fall back to a connection without ESNI.

 ## Interaction with other standards